gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

 ..  container:: justify

-    After the simulation is over, open the trajectory file with VMD by typing:
+    After the simulation is over, open the trajectory file with VMD by typing in a terminal:

 ..  code-block:: bash